Rebstorm/SmolLM2-1.7B_FastApi/README.md

-# ChatMe
+# SmolLM2-1.7B+FastAPI

-ChatMe is a lightweight FastAPI-based wrapper around the `SmolLM2-1.7B-Instruct` model, providing a simple API for text generation with support for streaming and dynamic configuration.
+SmolLM2-1.7B+FastAPI is a lightweight FastAPI-based wrapper around the `SmolLM2-1.7B-Instruct` model, providing a simple API for text generation with support for streaming and dynamic configuration.

 ## Quickstart Guide